 I tried to find this recipe online, and I didn’t have any luck.
 I did find a similar recipe labeled as a lip scrub, so I think this one would work for that, too.

 - 1/2 cup brown sugar

 - 1 teaspoon vanilla extract

-- 2-3 tablespoons sweet orange essential oil (Be careful with this if you don’t want it to be very orangey.
+- 2-3 tablespoons sweet orange essential oil (Be careful with this if you don't want it to be very orangey.
 You might want to add it in smaller amounts and evaluate.
-I did use this much, but it wasn’t this particular brand.)
+I did use this much, but it wasn't a premium brand.)

 - Mix everything but the oils in a small bowl.
 Add olive oil a tablespoon or two at a time, until the consistency is right.
 I like mine to be thin, like pudding, so I used quite a bit of oil.

 - After the consistency is right, add the essential oil.
 Use your nose as a guide.
 You'll know when you have enough.

 - Mix it up really well.

 - Pour or spoon it into a half-pint jar.

 If you haven’t gotten your mother anything for Mother’s Day yet, you could throw this together in five minutes.
 If you don’t have essential oils, skip them.
 The cocoa powder will still give you a nice scent.